 Will there be any changes to the way I submit invoices for NHS England, Integrated Care Boards and Commissioning Support Units?

 The route you use to submit invoices will remain the same – either Tradeshift, email or paper (or, for certain organisations, via a third party such as PCSE or NHS Business Services Authority).
-However, some of the things you need to put on your invoice will be slightly different – these differences are explained below.
+However, some of the things you need to put on your invoice will be slightly different, including the organisation code – see below.

 Will there be any changes to the way I submit invoices to other NHS organisations, such as NHS trusts?